-SHRIMP SCHOOL: How Shrimpers Actually Catch Wild-Caught Shrimp!
+How Shrimpers Catch Wild American Shrimp!

-For all of the shrimp that Americans eat (the average American consumes 4.1 pounds of shrimp per year) one might wonder, “How do shrimpers catch those delicious wild-caught shrimp?”
+For all of the shrimp that Americans eat (the average American consumes 4.1 pounds of shrimp per year) one might wonder: “How do shrimpers catch those delicious wild-caught shrimp?”

 What is surprising to many is that shrimp are an annual crop that is inherently sustainable.
 The shrimp that our members process are caught in the warmer waters of the Gulf of Mexico and South Atlantic.
 If these shrimp are not harvested, processed, and eaten, they will die off or be consumed by larger fish in their wild environment.
 Each year, a new crop of new shrimp will grow and become ready to be harvested.

 Shrimpers have been generally using the same basic technique to trawl for shrimp using all different sizes of boats (trawlers) for over 100 years, with advancements mainly serving to increase efficiency and improve environmental stewardship.
-Shrimpers are actually innately interested in sustaining the environment and the shrimp fishery because their livelihoods depend on it.
+Shrimpers are innately interested in sustaining the environment and the shrimp fishery because their livelihoods depend on it.

 The primary feature of a shrimp trawler is the trawl itself: a large specialized net that sinks toward the ocean floor and is pulled behind the trawler.
 The industry has made many vast improvements over the years to ensure that turtles can escape through turtle excluder devices (TEDs) and that bycatch (other fish that end up in the net) is minimized with bycatch reduction devices (BRDs).
 The industry is strictly regulated to ensure that guidelines developed by the industry and the National Marine Fisheries Service (part of NOAA) are followed.